deponian/logalize/readme.md

     # regexp must begin with an opening parenthesis `(`
     # and it must end with a paired closing parenthesis `)`
     # regexp can't be empty `()`
-    # that is, your regexp must be within one large capture group
+    # that is, your regexp must be within one capture group
     # and contain a valid regular expression
     - regexp: (\d\d\d )
-      # color can be a hex value like #ff0000
-      # or a number between 0 and 255 for ANSI colors
-      fg: "#00ff00"
-      bg: "#0000ff"
-      # available regular styles:
-      #  bold, faint, italic, underline,
-      #  overline, crossout, reverse
-      # there are also three special styles:
-      #  patterns - use highlighting from "patterns" section (see below)
+      # name of a capture group
+      # it will be used to assign colors and style
-      #  words - use highlighting from "words" section (see below)
+      # later in "themes" (see below)
-      #  patterns-and-words - use highlighting from "patterns" and "words" sections
-      style: bold
+      name: capture-group-name
       # alternatives are useful when you have general regular expression
       # but you want different colors for some specific subset of cases
       # within this regular expression
       # a common example is HTTP status code
       alternatives:
-        # every regexp here has the same "fg", "bg" and "style" fields
+        # every regexp here has the same "name" field
         # but no "alternatives" field
         - regexp: (2\d\d )
-          fg: "#00ff00"
-          bg: "#0000ff"
-          style: bold
+          name: 2xx
         - regexp: (4\d\d )
-          fg: "#ff0000"
-          bg: "#0000ff"
-          style: underline
+          name: 4xx
     # each next regexp is added to the previous one
     # and together they form a complete regexp for the whole string
     - regexp: (--- )